Lapricode/robotic_manipulators_playground_light/README.md

 ### Controlling the robotic manipulators - 4th menu

-In the picture below, there is the original Asgard GUI from the "Thor" open source project (to the left) and my suggestion (to the right).
-The menu is heavily inspired from the Asgard structure, but I tried to
+In the picture below, there is the original Asgard GUI from the "Thor" open source project (the left side, it can be found here: http://thor.angel-lm.com/documentation/control-software) and my suggestion (the right side).
+The menu is heavily inspired from the Asgard structure.

 ![image](https://github.com/user-attachments/assets/4da05154-e8e3-43e2-ae6d-dde2ab3aeadb)